PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-07 16:46:58
+Last updated: 2024-04-07 16:49:18
-Random Quote: There is a tool for every task, and a task for every tool.  -  Tywin Lannister
+Random Quote: Rickard Karstark killed more than a Frey and a Lannister.
+He killed my honor.  -  Robb Stark